Become a Living Donor

 Or contact me by email email@example.com, or text/phone (678) 488-1996 if you prefer regular mail and I can provide a mailing address.

-Many of you contributed in the past and we’re not asking you to contribute again, but, feel free to share the link with your friends and family to see if they might want to contribute to promote our mission of reducing the 13 deaths that occur every day in our country due to the lack of kidney transplants.
+Feel free to share the link with your friends and family to see if they might want to contribute to promote our mission of reducing the 13 deaths that occur every day in our country due to the lack of kidney transplants.

 Another Way to Give